zemogle/fm10/content/pages/posters.md

 152 | The Building of the Thacher Observatory and its Successful High School Curriculum and Research Programs | Jonathan Swift
 590 | Evaluation of Astronomy Education and Outreach Projects -- What, Why and How? | Linda Strubbe 959 | Empowering Ghana's STEM Education: Bridging the Gap through Capacity Building in Astronomy Instrumentation | Forson Albert
-979 | Finding Space for Observational Astronomy in the Secondary Science Curriculum | Dorothy Hill Observatory 1114 | Empowering High School Students through Remote Asteroid Science Education: A Case Study of the Pan-Africa Asteroid Search Campaign | meryem guennoun
+979 | Finding Space for Observational Astronomy in the Secondary Science Curriculum | Gerri Bernard 1114 | Empowering High School Students through Remote Asteroid Science Education: A Case Study of the Pan-Africa Asteroid Search Campaign | meryem guennoun
 1467 | Robotic telescopes can change the trajectory of student’s study and careers in STEM.
 Perspectives on the impacts and lessons learned from building a high school based remotely accessible observatory and how it has changed my own career trajectory. | Andrew Yen
 1795 | Remote telescope-based curricula for undergraduate introductory astronomy | Rachel Freed